lacuna/bifurcan/doc/benchmarks.md

 ## Lists

-Unlike Clojure and Java's lists, Bifurcan's lists can efficiently remove and add from both ends of the collection.
+`List` and `LinearList` are more or less equivalent to Clojure's `PersistentVector` and Java's `ArrayList`, respectively.
+Unlike their counterparts, however, both allow for near constant-time slicing and concatenation.

 ![](../benchmarks/images/list_construct.png)

-Bifurcan's `List` provides equivalent performance in iteration and random lookups to Clojure's vector, but unlike Clojure it also   allows for near constant-time slices and concats.

 ![](../benchmarks/images/list_iterate.png)